yeagerist-123/Riscv-Soc-Tapeout-week6/README.md

 ## NOTE

-i was unable to some part of week-4 and week-5 on my own as there was a issue in my laptop and it took me 3 days to get it fixed, so if possible please excuse this🙏
+i was unable to do some part of week-4 and week-5 on my own as there was an issue in my laptop and it took me 3 days to get it fixed, so if possible please excuse this🙏

 # Acknowledgements